Muzammil98/Redux-setup-guide-reactJS/readme.md

 export default {store,persistor};
 ```
 Now we will create reducers as our store requires it.
-Create a new directory **reducers** and in it create **index.js**.
-Copy/paste the following code in `reducers/index.js`
+Go into `reducers/index.js` and in it copy/paste the following code.
 ```
 import { combineReducers } from "redux";
 import {persistReducer} from 'redux-persist';
 import storage from 'redux-persist/lib/storage'; // localstorage

-import yourReducerName from "./YourReducerFile";
+import yourReducerName from "./YourReducerFile";  // create this file in the same directory

 const persistConfig = {
    key:'root',